sidecartridge/sidecart-site-dev-docs/sidecartridge-keyboard/user-guide.md

 Additional layouts may be added in future firmware versions.
 If you need a layout that is not currently supported, please open an issue in the GitHub repository so it can be prioritized based on demand.

+{: .note}
-Note: in normal use, the selected Bluetooth keyboard layout should match the TOS keyboard layout.
+In normal use, the selected Bluetooth keyboard layout should match the TOS keyboard layout.
 For example, if the system uses a French TOS, the Bluetooth keyboard should be configured as France ISO (FR).
 This ensures that the Bluetooth keyboard generates the expected characters and key codes when used with the Atari computer.

 ### Mouse speed